 (This page contains affiliate links.
 Read my full disclosure.)

 Everyone loves those cakes with the extra smooth surface, sharp edges, and realistic edible decorations.
-But on the flip side of that, we all dislike those cakes that have lumps on the sides, crackled dry fondant, and no exact shape to it.
+But on the flip side of that, we all dislike the cakes that have lumps on the sides, crackled dry fondant, and no exact shape to it.

-I have spent so much time trying to master the outward shape and appearance of cakes, not knowing that the actual structure of the cake will determine the outside appearance.
+On countless occasions, I’ve tried to master the outward shape and appearance of cakes, not knowing that the actual structure of the cake will determine the outside appearance.

-That’s when I decided to do things differently and created my own simple process to achieve the look that everyone is going for.
+That’s when I decided to do things differently and created my own process to achieve the look that everyone is going for.

 So let’s get started!